Fritz Vahrenholt: Biography

 In 1998 he entered the energy industry and until 2001 was on the Board of Deutsche Shell AG, a Shell subsidiary.
 In 2001 he moved to post of CEO of the wind turbine company REpower Systems AG and remained there until 2007.
 From February 2008 to June 2012 he was CEO of electric power company RWE subsidiary RWE Innogy and remains on the supervisory board.
 Vahrenholt has a doctorate in chemistry.
 In 1999 he was made a Honorary Professor of chemistry at the University of Hamburg.

 2012 Vahrenholt was elected chair of Deutsche Wildtier Stiftung, a German foundation for the preservation of wildlife in Germany.
 In 2019, he was ejected with immediate effect from this function.

+Vahrenholt is chairman of the supervisory board of the largest european copper company aurubis.